-To analyze the relationship between the acute ischemic stroke and the control group, using immunophenotyping assays by single-cell mass cytometry, 72 immunophenotype indicators were examined in human peripheral blood using one-way variance analysis between the two group.
-The distribution diagram of the number of differences was shown in Figure 1.
+To compare the differences of immunophenotype indicators between the acute ischemic stroke and the control group, up to 72 immunophenotype indicators in peripheral blood were examined using one-way ANOVA.
+The distribution diagram of the number of statistical differences was shown in Figure S1.
 It could be evidently seen from that there were more immunophenotype indicators with statistical differences than those without statistical differences.
-Among 72 immunophenotype indicators, 54 immunophenotypes indicators were statistically significant (p<0.05) and 18 immunophenotypes indicators were not statistically significant (p>0.05), as shown in Table 2.
+Among 72 immunophenotype indicators, 54 immunophenotypes indicators were statistically significant (p<0.05) and 18 immunophenotypes indicators were not statistically significant (p>0.05), as shown in Table 3.

+In T cell subsets, all CD4+ T cell subsets were statistically significant (p<0.05), all CD8+ T cell subsets were statistically significant except absolute number of Central memory CD8+ T cells and the percentage of Effector CD8+ T cells.
+In Treg cell subsets, absolute number of Memory Treg cells, the percentage of Naive Treg cells, absolute number of Naive Treg cells and absolute number of Activated Treg cells were not statistically significant (p>0.05), the rest immunophenotypic indicators were statistically significant (p<0.05).
+And all monocytes subsets, dendritic cells (DCs) subsets and cytotoxic T cells were statistically significant (p<0.05).
+Among the T helper(Th) cell subsets, all immunophenotypic indicators were statistically significant (p<0.05) except the percentage of Th2 cells.
+In B cell subsets, all immunophenotypic indicators were not statistically significant (p>0.05).
+In NK cell subsets, all immunophenotypic indicators were statistically significant (p<0.05) except the percentage of NK cells, the percentage of CD16+ NK cells and the percentage of CD56low NK cells.
 Comparison of overall survival between the acute ischemic stroke group and the control group

-Based on the above analysis, we further analyzed the differences of survival probability between the acute ischemic stroke and the control group, as was shown in Figure2, which concluded that patients with the acute ischemic stroke of survival probability was significantly lower than that of the control group, which had distinctly statistical significance (log-rank test, p<0.0001).
+To confirm the survival probability between the acute ischemic stroke and the control group, the volunteers were followed up to 5years.
+No doubt, the overall survival of patients with the acute ischemic stroke (0.60) was significantly lower than that of the control group (0.89), which had distinctly statistical significance (log-rank test, p<0.0001) as was shown in Figure 2.

 Univariate Cox survival analysis with the acute ischemic stroke

-As was shown in supplementary figure 2, by analyzing of 54 different immunophenotypes indicators of the acute ischemic stroke group, using univariate survival analysis to seek relationship between some typical immunophenotypes indicators of clinical significance and survival conditions.
+As was shown in Figure S2, by analyzing of 54 different immunophenotypes indicators of the acute ischemic stroke group, to seek some immunophenotypes indicators with clinical significance by using univariate survival analysis.
 16 immunophenotypes indicators were found to be statistically significant (log-rank test, p<0.05).
+To further investigate whether the 16 immunophenotypes indicators between the acute ischemic stroke and the control group, as shown in Figure S3, using One-way ANOVA analysis, demonstrated all these immunophenotypes indicators were statistically significant.

-Among the 16 immunophenotypes indicators, by calculating the hazard percentage (HR) of each immunophenotype indicator, as shown in Figure3, 8 immunophenotypes indicators could decrease the survival probability and 8 immunophenotypes indicators could increase the survival probability.
-Obviously, there were 5 immunophenotype indicators of HR closely to 1, named separately: absolute number of classical monocyte, absolute number of Th cell, absolute number of Naive CD4+ cell, absolute number of Th1 cell, absolute number of Th17 cell, indicated that the survival probability of these immunophenotype indicators were low which rarely statistical significance.
+Among the most distinguished 16 immunophenotypes indicators, by calculating the hazard ratio (HR) of each immunophenotype indicator, 8 immunophenotype indicators that have positive association on survival, including: The ratio of non-classical monocyte (HR 2.3), The ratio of total monocyte (HR 2.1), The ratio of classical monocyte (HR 2.08), The ratio of Effector memory CD8+ T cell (HR 2.05), The ratio of Cytotoxic T cell(HR 2.03), Absolute number of Non-classical monocyte (HR 2.0), Absolute number of total monocyte (HR1.98), Absolute number of CD56high NK cells (HR 1.08) (Figure 3).
 Besides, it was seen that the percentage of non-classical monocyte was the most significant immunophenotypes indicators with the survival probability, which could decrease the survival probability.
-And the absolute number of Th2 cell was the most significant indicators to increase the survival probability.

-To further investigate whether the 16 immunophenotypes indicators between the acute ischemic stroke and the control group, as shown in supplementary figure 3, using one-way variance analysis, demonstrated all these immunophenotypes indicators were statistically significant.